flimblewitz/jigsaw/README.md

 # But aren't there already sample microservices in tutorials for those things?
 Yeah, usually.
 But the microservices involved are always very contrived, and I find that distracting.
 Rather than having to scrutinize one or more very particular or whimsical sample microservice, I would prefer be able to play with something minimal that has _nothing tangible going on_ and the ability to be freely instantiated with configurable "pretend" behavior that can be whatever I want it to be.

-In addition to being an opportunity to get hands-on, Jigsaw is motivated by the desires to
+Jigsaw is motivated by the desires to
 - be able to simulate microservice ecosystems and interactions of arbitrary shape
 - not have to create or understand a new codebase for each simulated microservice